 You should rely only on the information contained in this prospectus supplement, the accompanying prospectus or the documents incorporated or deemed incorporated by reference herein or therein.
-Leerink Swann & Company is acting as our placement agent in this offering.
-We have not, and the placement agent has not, authorized anyone to provide you with information different from or in addition to that contained in this prospectus supplement, the accompanying prospectus or the documents incorporated or deemed incorporated by reference herein or therein.
-We are not, and the placement agent is not, making an offer to sell or seeking an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+We have not authorized anyone to provide you with information different from or in addition to that contained in this prospectus supplement, the accompanying prospectus or the documents incorporated or deemed incorporated by reference herein or therein.
+We are not making an offer to sell or seeking an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.